TrainWeb.org Facebook Page

 Map: Ba Topographic Maps

-This planned virtual tour of the Northern Central Railway begins in downtown Baltimore, Maryland, and follows the red tracing about 16 track miles generally north to Cockeysville, Maryland where at present the old rail line has been converted into a trail.
+This virtual tour of Northern Central Railway begins in downtown Baltimore, Maryland, and follows the red tracing about 16 track miles generally north to Cockeysville, Maryland where at present the old rail line has been converted into a trail.
 The abandoned Greenspring Valley Branch will also be toured west to Owings Mills.
-This first of several tour pages covers roughly the first mile of NC track from downtown Baltimore.
+This first of several tour pages covers roughly the half mile of NC track from downtown Baltimore.

 Calvert Station